 9. At the start of your event, have your volunteers in place (see above), set up signs, or use balloons or any other decorations to direct people to your event and to attract passerby traffic.
 You could also arrange for add-on fundraisers like a raffle to maximize your return on this event.

 Are you excited about this kind of fundraiser?
 You’re not the only one!
 Even large organizations like the Make-A-Wish foundation and Toys For Tots have successfully raised funds using food truck fundraisers.
-And if your event is well visited, you could make a food truck fundraiser a regular event and plan for a “food truck night” every month, like some schools in the Los Angeles area.
+And if your event is well visited, you could make a food truck fundraiser a regular event and plan for a “food truck night” every month.

 (Image credit: iStockphoto/wdstock)